Laura Aguilar: Nudes in Nature

 Aguilar was an introvert and had a difficult time recruiting subjects stating, "I was nervous at first to talk to the women in the bar.
 They seemed tough", but her camera helped her get over this and connect with the social scene.
 Aguilar remarks that she "used [her] camera as way to approach people and as a way to get over my hesitation" resulting in lifelong friendships between herself and her subjects.
 This work differed from the brown and queer photographic archive of the time because the relationship between artists and subject was blurred.
 Aguilar was not documenting marginalized people but was instead capturing the life of her community.
 From this perspective, Aguilar captures the varying compositions of "pleasure, community and friendship" though the lens of gender, race, sexuality, and class.
 Like the Latina Lesbian series (1985-1991), the Plush Pony series became an expression and "living documentation of queer brown networks".

+Will Work For 1993 a black and white self portrait series of Aguilar standing in front of different galleries holding up a cardboard sign.
+The sign reads "Artist Will Work For Axcess" in handwritten text.